sc0ttj/component/README.md

 Component.validator = require("@scottjarvis/validator")
 ```

-Define a schema.
-For each property it takes:
+Define a schema object.
+For each property included, the value should be:

 - a `typeof` type name, as a string
 - or a validator function, that returns true or false